Citrix-TechSpecialist/Docker-101/Module-1/Readme.md

   4. [Private Docker registries](https://docs.docker.com/registry/deploying/#storage-customization)
   5. [In a tar archive](https://docs.docker.com/engine/reference/commandline/save/)

- We will mainly be concerning ourselves with pulling and pushing images from Docker Hub in this tutorial.
+ We will mainly be concerning ourselves with **#1** pulling images from Docker Hub in this tutorial.

 ## Exercises